outernetcouncil/federation/docs/API_REFERENCE.md

 **Usage:**
 1. The Requestor initiates the stream with a `StreamInterconnectionPointsRequest`.
-2. The Provider responds with a series of `StreamInterconnectionPointsResponseChunk` messages.
+2. The Provider responds with a series of `StreamInterconnectionPointsResponse` messages.
 3. The Requestor processes the received `InterconnectionPoint` information and updates its local view of available resources.

 **Best Practices:**